andris-lejasmeiers/swift/index.md

 * All other whitespace characters in string and character literals are represented by their corresponding escape sequence.
-* Tab characters are not used for indentation.
+* Tab characters are not used for [Indentation](#indentation).

+Whitespace characters in all lines are trimmed to prevent noise in diffs.

 ### Special Escape Sequences